camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/09-the-job-executor.html.md

 ##### Priority Propagation to Called Process Instances

-When starting a process instance via a call activity, you sometimes whant the process instance to "inherit" the priority of the calling process instance.
+When starting a process instance via a call activity, you sometimes want the process instance to "inherit" the priority of the calling process instance.
 The easiest way to achieve this is by passing the priority using a variable and referencing it using an expression in the called process.
 See also [Call Activity Parameters](ref:/api-references/bpmn20/#subprocesses-call-activity-passing-variables) for details on how to pass variables using call activities.

 #### Setting Job Definition Priorities via ManagementService API

 Sometimes job priorities need to be changed at runtime to deal with unforeseen circumstances.
-For example: consider the service task "Process Payment" of an order process: the service task invokes some external payment service which may be overloaded and thus respond slowly.
+For example: consider the service task *Process Payment* of an order process: the service task invokes some external payment service which may be overloaded and thus respond slowly.
 The job executor is therefore blocked waiting for responses.
 Other concurrent jobs with the same or lower priorities cannot proceed, although this is desirable in this exceptional situation.

 ##### Overriding Priority by Job Definition

 While expressions may help in these cases to a certain extent, it is cumbersome to change process data for all involved process instances and to make sure to restore it when the exceptional condition is over.
 Thus the ManagementService API allows to temporarily set an overriding priority for a job definition.
-The furniture store can perform the following operation to downgrade the priority for all future delivery jobs:
+The following operation can be performed to downgrade the priority for all future jobs of a given job definition:

 ```java
 // find the job definition